CylindricHomeLab/docs/pages/04.woodworking/03.toy-boat-2/default.md

         - toys
 ---

-Currently working on the second toy boat from the "Scroll Saw Magic Floating Boats" set from [ToyMakingPlans](https://www.toymakingplans.com/website/PlanSets/scrollsawmagic-floating-boats.html).
+I'm currently working on the second toy boat from the "Scroll Saw Magic Floating Boats" set from [ToyMakingPlans](https://www.toymakingplans.com/website/PlanSets/scrollsawmagic-floating-boats.html).

 ![wip day 2](IMG_20180708_174324.jpg?cropResize=800,800)
+===
 This is after "day 2", at which point the keel, the sides and the main deck were pretty much done.

 ![wip day 3 ballasing](ballasting.jpg?cropResize=800,800) ![wip day 3 drying out](dryingout.jpg?cropResize=800,800)